QweLZ/QweLZ/README.md

-### Hi there so my name is Yousef or you can call me QweLZ as a nick name, anyways this is my bot's website!
+### WholesomeBot

-### So yeah my bot is Uh wholesome i guess
+### Hey there my name is Yousef, I am a discord bot developer using the discord.py package

-### test
+### If you want to invite the bot just wait ok

 <!--
 **QweLZ/qwelz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.